Worksheet: Nuclear Binding Energy and Nuclear Reactions

 Using a value of 238.0508 u for the atomic mass of , find its binding energy per nucleon.

-A 1.00-kg mass mixture of deuterium and tritium fuses to produce helium.
+A mixture of deuterium and tritium of mass 1.00 kg and tritium fuses to produce helium.
 There are equal numbers of deuterium and tritium nuclei in the mixture.
 The energy released by the reaction depends on the mass differences between deuterium, tritium, and neutrons and can be calculated using a value of 2.014102 u for the atomic mass of deuterium, 3.016049 u for the atomic mass of tritium, 4.002603 u for the atomic mass of helium, and 1.008701 u for the atomic mass of neutrons.

 How much energy is released by the fusion of the entire mixture?